Reasons for Hair Fall in India | Book Hair Fall Test Online Now

-Thyroid is a butterfly-shaped gland present in the neck of humans.
-It produces two hormones T3 and T4 which regulate many functions of the body including metabolism, energy generation and mood control.
+The thyroid gland is a butterfly-shaped gland present in the neck of humans.
+It produces two hormones T3 and T4 which regulate many functions of the body including metabolism, energy generation, and mood control.

 If your thyroid gland does not produce enough levels of these hormones you suffer from a condition called hypothyroidism.
-In hypothyroidism you may experience weight gain, lack of energy, depressive mood, dry skin and hair fall.
+In hypothyroidism, you may experience weight gain, lack of energy, depressive mood, dry skin, and hair fall.
 On the other hand, if excessive hormones are produced, you may lose weight, have tremors or feel anxious.
 This condition is called hyperthyroidism.
-Thyroid disorders are 10 times more prevalent in women than in man.
+Thyroid disorders are 10 times more prevalent in women than in men.

-The thyroid function test or thyroid profile consists of test for TSH, T3 and T4.
+The thyroid function test or thyroid profile consists of tests for TSH, T3, and T4.

-It is a simple blood test and a fasting of 10hrs is required.
+It is a simple blood test and fasting of 10hrs is required.

 2. Vitamin D:

 Vitamin D test checks the level of 25-hydroxy Vitamin D in the body.
-Vitamin D assimilated in the body in presence of sunlight is an essential nutrient.
-25 hydroxy vitamin D is a good indicator of vitamin D in the body and hence it is checked in this test.
+Vitamin D assimilated in the body in the presence of sunlight is an essential nutrient.
+25 hydroxyvitamin D is a good indicator of vitamin D in the body and hence it is checked in this test.
 It is a simple blood test and does not require fasting.

 3. Vitamin B12:

 Your body doesn’t naturally produce vitamin B-12.
-It comes from animal products like meat, fish and dairy.
-People who are at risk for vitamin B-12 deficiency are mostly older adults, strict vegetarians, vegans and diabetics.
+It comes from animal products like meat, fish, and dairy.
+People who are at risk for vitamin B-12 deficiency are mostly older adults, strict vegetarians, vegans, and diabetics.
 Some people with gastric surgery or celiac disease are also deficient in vitamin B12 due to malabsorption.
-Vitamin B12 test is a simple blood test which require you to fast for 6-8 hours.
+Vitamin B12 test is a simple blood test which requires you to fast for 6-8 hours.

 4. Vitamin E: